What is Occupancy Rate?

-The occupancy rate measures the number of occupied rental units at a specific point in time relative to the total number of rental units available.
+The occupancy rate is a real estate metric that measures the number of occupied rental units at a specific point in time, relative to the number of rental units available, expressed as a percentage.

-In particular, the occupancy rate is a key performance indicator (KPI) within the hospitality sector, namely hotels, since the metric quantifies the proportion of a rental property that is actually being utilized.
+In particular, the occupancy rate is a key performance indicator (KPI) within the hospitality sector, namely hotels, since the metric quantifies the proportion of a rental property that is actually being utilized (and generating cash flow).

 - Apartment Complex

 - Healthcare Assisted Living Facilities

 Since an unoccupied rental unit, such as a hotel room, generates no revenue, a hotel strives to achieve as high occupancy as possible.

 The formula for calculating the occupancy at a hotel is as follows.

 For example, if a hotel with 100 available rooms currently has 85 rooms booked, the occupancy is 85% on the given day.